Yiqing-Gu/Unity-Game-Scripts/README.md

 # Unity-game-script
 This is the repository for past game scripts for Unity games.
-They belongs to a Same Game and a 2D racing game.

 All game scipts are based on C# (C sharp).